gcallah/MiscWriting/VoiceOfCommunity/voices.md

 He attempted to resolve that conflict by depicitng the perfect *political* community in *The Republic*.
-As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community," the most prominent subsequent portrayers being Machiavelli, Bodin, Hobbes, Rousseau and Hegel.
+As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community."

-As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around the spiritual
+As the Roman Empire declined, a new form of Western community arose in its wake, specifically oriented around the spiritual
-life: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet proceeds to look at Augustine, medieval Christendom, and the effects of the Protestant Reformation on dissolving that medieval social order.
-He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.
+life: the religious community, represented first by the Christian enclaves within pagan society.

 The next form Nisbet examines is the revolutionary community.
 He argues that this form of community was born with the French Revolution, which, as opposed to earlier slave and peasant revolts and palace coups,